blakefishman/Review_Sentiment_AI/README.md

 </div>

 # Background
-**COMPANY** is a hypothetical e-commerce platform launched in 2025 that sells various retail goods, including Apple devices, Nike footwear, Stanley drinkware, and more.
-The business has amassed 467 total reviews since its inception and maintains a current average of # reviews per day for the current quarter (Q# 2026).
+**CyberShop.com** is a hypothetical e-commerce platform launched in 2025 that sells various retail goods, including Apple devices, Nike footwear, Stanley drinkware, and more.
+The business has amassed 467 total reviews since its inception, with most occurring in 2026.

 The company lacks systems for analyzing customer feedback beyond basic metadata (e.g., product, rating, comments) for deeper insights.
 Additionally, there is no alert protocol in place to flag urgent, high-risk reviews for human intervention.
 Currently, recording review urgency and sentiment characteristics would require manual daily entry.